0xAX/linux-insides/MM/linux-mm-2.md

 and we can see them in the `/proc/iomem` (read above).

 Now let's try to understand how `ioremap` works.
-We already know a little about `ioremap`, we saw it in the fifth [part](https://0xax.gitbook.io/linux-insides/summary/initialization/linux-initialization-5) about linux kernel initialization.
+We already know a little about `ioremap`, we saw it in the fifth [part](https://0xax.gitbook.io/linux-insides/summary/initialization/linux-initialization-5) about Linux kernel initialization.
 If you have read this part, you can remember the call of the `early_ioremap_init` function from the [arch/x86/mm/ioremap.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/mm/ioremap.c).
 Initialization of the `ioremap` is split into two parts: there is the early part which we can use before the normal `ioremap` is available and the normal `ioremap` which is available after `vmalloc` initialization and the call of `paging_init`.
 We do not know anything about `vmalloc` for now, so let's consider early initialization of the `ioremap`.
 First of all `early_ioremap_init` checks that `fixmap` is aligned on page middle directory boundary:

 ```C
 BUILD_BUG_ON((fix_to_virt(0) + PAGE_SIZE) & ((1 << PMD_SHIFT) - 1));